Contract Release Process

 As a result of the MSU first year student live-in requirements, all students taking six or more credit hours with less than 30 credit hours accomplished in a residence hall setting are required to live in the Residence Halls.
 Regardless of class standing, the Residence Hall Contract period is in place for one academic year – August through May.

-If a student believes they qualify for a contract release based on any of the criteria below, they MUST complete a Request for Residence Hall Contract Release form and submit the form and any required documentation to the Office of Residence Life & University Food Services for review.
+If a student believes they qualify for a contract release based on any of the criteria below, they MUST complete a Request for Residence Hall Contract Release form and submit the form and any required documentation to the Office of Residence Life & Culinary Services for review.

 - Request for Residence Hall Contract Release Forms can be picked up at the student's residence hall front desk or the Residence Life Central Office.